/ Oct 5

 Step 5: Plank Pose (Phalakasana)

-Make it your own: This pose can also be done with the knees touching to build strength and slowly reduce tension on the wrists.
+Make it your own: You can also do this pose with your knees touching to build strength and slowly reduce tension on the wrists.
 Similarly, you can come into a tabletop pose, reducing the core strength required.

 Step 6 sun salutation low plank